gaf3/hundoword/README.md

       * words - Array of words to return data for
   * History - Retrieves Student History with words and Achievements using id
     * Request - `GET http://192.168.72.87/api/student/<id>/history/?words=<word>,<word>&achievements=<achievement>,<achievement>`
-      * words = Only return progress for these words
+      * words = Only return history for these words
       * achievements - Only show history for these achievements (by id)
       * from - Only show history from this date (YYYY-MM-DD)
       * to - Only show history to this date (YYYY-MM-DD)